awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSIS.md

 ## Using SSIS<a name="SSIS.Use"></a>

 After deploying the SSIS project into the SSIS catalog, you can run packages directly from SSMS or schedule them by using SQL Server Agent\.
 You must use a Windows\-authenticated login for executing SSIS packages\.
-For more information, see [Setting Up a Windows\-Authenticated User for SSIS](#SSIS.Use.Auth)\.
+For more information, see [Setting up a Windows\-authenticated user for SSIS](#SSIS.Use.Auth)\.

-### Setting Database Connection Managers for SSIS Projects<a name="SSIS.Use.ConnMgrs"></a>
+### Setting database connection managers for SSIS projects<a name="SSIS.Use.ConnMgrs"></a>

 When you use a connection manager, you can use these types of authentication:
 + For local database connections, you can use SQL authentication or Windows authentication\.
 For Windows authentication, use `DB_instance_name.fully_qualified_domain_name` as the server name of the connection string\.